 These are a Whole30 staple for me.
 I love my lettuce wraps, but sometimes you need something a little heartier and more filling.

 Sweet potato buns are perfect for sandwiches, breakfast sandwiches, and burgers.
 Basically anything you would have put on a bun before your grain free, paleo, whole30 life.

 When I posted these on Instagram I never expected I would get the response that I did.
-SO many people wanted to know how to make sweet potato buns!
-Follow my simple recipe here to start making some sweet potato buns!
+SO many people wanted to know how to make perfect little buns out of sweet potatoes.

 How do you get your sweet potato bun sandwiches to stick together?